NVIDIA-RTX/NVIGI-Core/docs/HybridAI.md

 Here is an example of a potential optimization in case of the `ACE` pipeline:

 * Host can create local (CPU/GPU) instances for the `ASR`, `GPT`, `textToSpeech`, `audio2face` and `audio2emotion` for example
-* If latency is too high, there is not enough VRAM NVIGI can decide to offload certain stages to the cloud as show in the diagram below
+* If latency is too high, there is not enough VRAM NVIGI can decide to offload certain stages to the cloud as shown in the diagram below

 ```{image} media/hybridai_ace_pipeline.svg
 :alt: hybridai_ace_pipeline